 Taxes in India

 Expats who live in India for 182 days or more in a year are considered to be tax residents and will have to pay tax on their local income.
-Personal income tax in India is progressive up to 30 percent, with an additional cess of three percent.
+Personal income tax in India is progressive up to 30 percent.

-All individual taxpayers have to file an individual tax return and are assessed separately.
-Some companies file their employees' returns for them, but expats can also do this for themselves online.
-Given that tax in India is relatively complicated, expats who aren't especially tax-savvy or simply prefer for a professional to complete the process can enlist the help of an accountant.
+Individual taxpayers earning above a given threshold must file an individual tax return and expats can do this themselves online.
+Given that tax in India is relatively complicated, expats who aren't especially tax-savvy or simply prefer for a professional to complete the process can enlist the help of an accountant or tax consultant.